Anjali Kumari Singh

 Academic Background

 I completed my Bachelor’s degree in Microbiology (Honours) from Asutosh College, Calcutta University, in 2018.
 With a background in infection biology, I joined IISER Tirupati in the integrated Ph.D. programme.
-I completed Master’s programme at IISER Tirupati with courses spanning across diverse theoretical and applicative fields including Infection Biology, Bioinformatics, Big Data in Biology, Structural Biology, Developmental Biology, Cancer Biology, Biophysical Chemistry and Forensic Science.
+I completed Master’s programme at IISER Tirupati with courses spanning across diverse theoretical and applicative fields including Bioinformatics, Big Data in Biology, Structural Biology, Developmental Biology, Infection Biology, Cancer Biology, Biophysical Chemistry and Forensic Science.
+I joined as a Ph.D. student at IISER Tirupati in August 2020 and graduated in July 2025 in the field of Biology.
+My thesis is titled "Context-dependent roles of amino acid repeats in proteins".
+I am currently working as a research associate at IISER Tirupati.

 Research Interests

-My Ph.D. studies involve and integrate many aspects of biology to obtain a systems-level understanding of the context-dependent physiological roles of eukaryotic HRs in host and pathogen physiology.
-I will undertake computational and/or experimental studies spanning Molecular and Evolutionary Systems Biology, Comparative Genomics and Molecular Biology.
+My Ph.D. studies involve and integrate many aspects of biology to obtain a systems-level understanding of the context-dependent physiological roles of HRs in host and pathogen physiology.
+I have undertaken computational and/or experimental studies spanning Molecular and Evolutionary Systems Biology, Comparative Genomics and Molecular Biology.

 PMRF assessments